zeroclipboard/zeroclipboard/docs/instructions.md

   proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</pre>
   ```

-2. Set the text via `data-clipboard-text` attribute on the button.
+3. Set the text via `data-clipboard-text` attribute on the button.
 Doing this will let ZeroClipboard take care of the rest.

   ```html
   <button id="my-button" data-clipboard-text="Copy me!">Copy to Clipboard</button>
   ```

-3. Set the text via `clip.setText` property.
-You can call this function at any time; when the page first loads, or later in an `onMouseOver` or `onMouseDown` handler.
+4. Set the text via `clip.setText` property.
+You can call this function at any time; when the page first loads, or later like in a `dataRequested` event handler.
 Example:

   ```js
   clip.setText( "Copy me!" );
   ```

+  The important caveat of using `clip.setText` is that the text it sets is **transient** and _will only be used for a single copy operation_.
+As such, we do not particularly
+  recommend using `clip.setText` other than inside of a `dataRequested` event handler; however, the API will not prevent you from using it in other ways.

 ### Gluing